 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-We use and disclose health information about you for treatment, to obtain payment for treatment, for administrative purposes, to evaluate the quality of care that you receive, and for other purposes permitted by HIPAA.
-We are required by law to maintain the privacy of your health information, to provide you a notice of our legal duties and privacy practices with respect to that information, and to provide you with notice of a breach of your unsecured protected health information.
+We understand that your health information is personal, and we are committed to protecting your privacy.
+We use and disclose health information about you for treatment, to obtain payment for treatment, for administrative purposes, to evaluate the quality of care that you receive, and for other purposes permitted by the Health Insurance Portability and Accountability Act or 1996 (HIPAA).

-How Tandigm Care Solutions May Use or Disclose Your Health Information:
+How Tandigm Care Solutions May Use or Disclose Your Protected Health Information (PHI): Uses and Disclosures of Your Protected Health Information that Do Not Require an Authorization

-We may use or disclose your health information, in certain situations, without your consent or authorization.
-Below we describe examples of how we may use or disclose your health information as permitted under or required by federal law, including instances where we will obtain your consent or authorization.
-Such uses or disclosures may be in oral, paper or electronic format.
+We may use or disclose your health information, in certain situations, without an authorization.
+Such uses or disclosures may be in oral, paper, or electronic format.

 For Treatment.
 We may use and disclose your health information to provide you with medical treatment or services or to assist in the coordination, continuation, or management of your health care and any related services.
 This includes the coordination or management of your health care with a third party.
 For example, a health care provider, such as a physician, nurse, or other person providing health services to you, will record information in your record that is related to your treatment.
 This may include interdisciplinary conferences with team members from Tandigm Care Solutions and support care teams from other facilities involved in your care and treatment or other providers who may be able to provide information or insight in developing and coordinating your plan of care.
 This information is necessary for other health care providers to determine what treatment you should receive.